cablelabs/asr2json/README.md

 ```
 node -v
 ```
-If you're installing Node.js for the firest time, please see: https://nodejs.org/
+If you're installing Node.js for the first time, please see: https://nodejs.org/

 ###Install pdf2json module

-Install pdf2json module globally
+At this time, you need to install the [pdf2json](https://github.com/modesty/pdf2json) module globally.
+This step should be shortlived, as we plan to update asr2json to simply import the pdf2json moduled.
+For now, please use this command to install pdf2json globally:
 ```
 sudo npm install pdf2json -g
 ```